3 Chapter 3: Describing Data using Distributions and Graphs

 1

 Table 1.
-Frequency Table for the iMac Data.
+Frequency Table for Preferences for Cultural Gatherings

 Below is a table (Table 2) showing a hypothetical distribution of scores on the Rosenberg Self-Esteem Scale for a sample of 40 college students.
 The Rosenburg Self-Esteem Scale is one way to operationalize (define) self-esteem in a quantitative way.
 Participants rate each of the 10-items from strongly disagree to strongly agree.
 All items are then scored yielding an overall self-esteem score that would be a numerical value to represent one’s self-esteem.